Skip to main menu Skip to content Skip to footer

 What are sleep-wake disorders?

 Children with sleep-wake disorders don’t sleep well.
-Their sleep is so bad that it affects their health and behavior.
+Their lack of sleep affects their health and behavior.
 All kids have the occasional bad night, but kids with sleep-wake disorders have serious trouble sleeping on a regular basis.

 What are the symptoms of sleep-wake disorders?